How systems shape human decisions

 I’m interested in how people make decisions and how the systems around them shape those decisions.

 My academic background is in British and American literature, where I first became fascinated by how language shapes belief and how culture frames perception.
-Later, working in marketing and product-related roles exposed me to another layer of the same question: how incentives, information, and environments influence real-world behavior.
-Over time, I began to see markets, organizations, and even industries as decision systems.
-People rarely act in isolation.
-Their choices emerge from networks of influence, incentives, and narratives.
+That turned out to be a useful starting point for everything that came after: working across markets and organizations exposed me to the same question at a different layer: how incentives, information, and environments influence real-world behavior.